Google Summer of Code 2012

 - On your application be sure to mention which of the listed Linux Foundation projects you are applying for, if applicable.
 If you are suggesting your own idea be sure to clarify that.

 - Follow the scheme of our student application template.

 - Follow the DOs and DON'Ts for students.

 - On the front page click the field to apply as a student and then choose "The Linux Foundation" as your mentoring organization from the long list.
-To find it, use the filter field under "Name" or use the drop-down menu at the bottom to display the full list (there are 174 organizations).
+To find it, use the filter field under "Name" or use the drop-down menu at the bottom to display the full list (there are more than 150 organizations).

 If you have questions

 Do not hesitate to ask questions.
 Please use the contact info (e-mail, IRC) of the workgroup in which you want to do your project.
 You find it by following the links below.